 AWS API Gateway provides general-purpose API routing but lacks MCP-specific capabilities, including understanding of MCP protocol semantics, AI agent-aware security policies, pre-built MCP server integrations, and comprehensive tool call monitoring.
 Organizations using AWS API Gateway face manual configuration for each MCP server, generic security models versus AI-specific controls, and an ongoing operational burden.

-How long does it take to migrate from Natoma to an alternative MCP gateway?
+How long does IT take to migrate from Natoma to an alternative MCP gateway?

 What compliance certifications should an enterprise MCP gateway have?